-\textbf{2.} if this expansion shows universality, that is if the next orders only depend on $\rho$ and $b_{\cM}(V)$.
+\textbf{2.} Does this expansion show universality?
+That is, do next orders only depend on $\rho$ and $b_{\cM}(V)$?

-To answer these questions, let us first carry a similar heuristic in the Gross--Pitaevskii regime.
-More precisely, let us consider again~\eqref{eq:excitation_H}, but now we look at the grand-canonical case for simplicity.
-The two candidates for the next to leading order term are then the contributions coming from the quadratic terms and the ones coming from the quartic terms.
-Recall that the renormalization of $\cL_3$, see~\eqref{eq:L3}, is responsible, in the Gross--Pitaevskii regime, to the appearance of a term of order $N^{1/2}$ due to the presence of the quartic terms.
+To answer these questions, let us first carry out a similar heuristic argument in the Gross--Pitaevskii regime.
+More precisely, let us consider again~\eqref{eq:excitation_H}, but looking now at the grand-canonical case for simplicity.
+The two candidates for the next to leading order term are the contributions coming from the quadratic terms and the ones coming from the quartic terms.
+Recall that, in the Gross--Pitaevskii regime, the renormalization of $\cL_3$ ---see~\eqref{eq:L3}--- is responsible for the appearance of a term of order $N^{1/2}$ due to the presence of the quartic terms.
 Let us assess this contribution in the thermodynamic limit.
 In view of~\eqref{eq:excitation_H}, taking $n=N$ and $\ell = L$, we find, similarly as in~\eqref{eq:L4_BB},

 This can be seen, for example, by denoting $V = b_{\cM}(V)^{-1/2} \widetilde V(b_{\cM}(V)^{-1/4}\cdot)$ where the potential $\widetilde V$ has a fixed scattering energy $b_{\cM}(\widetilde V) = 1$.
-Now, recalling that $ H_{N,L} = L^{-2} \mathcal U \widetilde{H}_{N,L} \mathcal U^*$, the contribution per unit volume of the quartic term is $\rho^4 b_{\cM}(V)^{7/4}$.
+Now, recalling that $ H_{N,L} = L^{-2} \mathcal U^* \widetilde{H}_{N,L} \mathcal U$, the contribution per unit volume of the quartic term is $\rho^4 b_{\cM}(V)^{7/4}$.

 Similarly, the quadratic terms give a contribution of the same order than the quartic ones.
 Indeed, in the thermodynamic limit, the term~\eqref{eq:L2} becomes

 From standard analysis on quadratic operators, we know that